 The Rt Hon.
 Sir Edward Heath KG MBE

-Jean Monnet Award to Sir Edward Heath Dec 1999 (3rd June 2015 The General Election of February 1974 - Lecture by Professor Vernon Bogdanor (28th January 2015) BBC Radio3 Music Matters, Politicians & the Arts, Edward Heath (3rd May 2014) BBC Radio4 Desert Island Discs, Edward Heath, 18th December 1988 Edward Heath BBC News video biography/obituary (July 2005) Tony Benn pays tribute to Edward Heath (July 2005) Wilson vs Heath - The Ten Year Duel BBC4 (2011) Edward Heath on Music (1994) Sir Ted: A Film Portrait of Edward Heath (18th July 2005) H M Queen Elizabeth 11, Garter Investiture of Sir Edward Heath (1992) C-Span (US) interview with Edward Heath on British and International Politics (July 1999)
+Jean Monnet Award to Sir Edward Heath Dec 1999 (3rd June 2015 The General Election of February 1974 - Lecture by Professor Vernon Bogdanor (28th January 2015) BBC Radio3 Music Matters, Politicians & the Arts, Edward Heath (3rd May 2014) BBC Radio4 Desert Island Discs, Edward Heath, 18th December 1988 Edward Heath BBC News video biography/obituary (July 2005) Tony Benn pays tribute to Edward Heath (July 2005) Wilson vs Heath - The Ten Year Duel BBC4 (2011) Sir Edward Heath talking on Music (1994) Sir Ted: A Film Portrait of Edward Heath (18th July 2005) H M Queen Elizabeth 11, Garter Investiture of Sir Edward Heath (1992) C-Span (US) interview with Edward Heath on British and International Politics (July 1999)

 ISBN-10: 0007247419 and ISBN-13: 978-0007247417

 He entered Parliament in 1950 as MP for Bexley, serving in the Conservative Governments from 1951 to 1964 as (successively) a Whip, Chief Whip, Minister of Labour, Lord Privy Seal at the Foreign Office, and Secretary of State for Industry, Trade and Regional Development.